 - Complete the online application and submit: Graduate Application

-- Request an official transcript from the institution from which you received your undergraduate degree and have it sent to:
+- Request an official transcript from the institution from which you received your undergraduate degree, and from any institution where you completed a program prerequisite, and have it sent to:

 604 E. College Avenue